 After completing his BA (First Class Honours) in German Studies and Classics (minor in Sanskrit) at McGill University (Montréal) in 2003 (Classics thesis: “Emperor Irene: A Look at Politics and Political Language in Byzantium, 780–802” ; German thesis: “‘Gemalt hätt ich dich: Ikonen- und Gedichtenproblematik im ersten Buch des Rilke’schen Stundenbuches” ), Christopher Sprecher spent several years in monastic life before completing a Master of Divinity (2011) and Master of Theology coursework at St Vladimir's Orthodox Theological Seminary (Yonkers, NY).
 He spent three years in active parish ministry and military chaplaincy before working in several start-up and financial tech firms in New York City before moving to Germany in 2017.
-He is currently a doctoral candidate at the University of Regensburg under the supervision of Prof. Dr. Jörg Oberste and is concurrently completing an MA in Medieval Studies.
+In 2020, he completed his MA in Cultural Studies of the Middle Ages on relics and ninth-century politics in Byzantium at the University of Regensburg, and is currently a doctoral candidate there under the supervision of Prof. Dr. Jörg Oberste and Prof. Dr. Leslie Brubaker (University of Birmingham, UK).

 Ancient: Greek, Latin, Sanskrit, Biblical Hebrew, Church Slavonic, Old English

 Modern: English (native); German and French (full proficiency [Großes Deutsches Sprachdiplom awarded in 2012]); Spanish, Italian, Modern Greek, Finnish, Central Alaskan Yup’ik (reading and basic speaking); Arabic (beginner)

 - History of Eastern Orthodox liturgy and hymnography

 - Appropriation and continuation of Classical culture throughout the Late Antique period and beyond;